Research Overview

 • Cíara is the Research Project Officer.
 She works as lead coordinator of the Dementia Research Advisory Team and TeamUp For Dementia Research service at The Alzheimer Society of Ireland.

 • Diane is the Research Officer.
-She has a PhD in the area of public health from TUS (Midwest) and has worked preciously for several years in the area of medical education.
+She has a PhD in the area of public health from TUS (Midwest) and has worked previously for several years in the area of medical education.
 She is involved in internal research and evaluation and contributing to policy and research communications.

 • Cormac is the Head of Advocacy, Research and Public Affairs.
 Prior to joining the Alzheimer Society of Ireland, Cormac worked for Inclusion Ireland.